TanjaKec/datachallenge/content/day1/PrinciplesVisualisation/_index.en.md

 Keep in mind that taming the information from the visual display should not be difficult.
 {{% /notice %}}

 3)	**Declutter the chart – keep it simple** as effective visualisations show the data to tell the story.
+Graphs would not look better by piling on the information and bombarding on with fancy ‘viz’ skills.
+Effective data visualisation is a delicate balancing act between form and function.
 Keep the focus on the important points by reducing unnecessay visual stimulus.

 ![Red variant](/day1/PrinciplesVisualisation/images/3DBar.png?width=30pc)